 Household Hazardous Waste

-Many of the products used in your home and/or yard can cause harm to people, wildlife and the environment if used or disposed of incorrectly.
-Do not dispose of hazardous products down the drain, on the ground, down a storm drain, or in your household trash.
+Many of the products used in your home and yard can cause harm to people, wildlife and the environment if used or disposed of incorrectly.
+Do not dispose of hazardous products down the drain, on the ground, down a storm drain or in your household trash.
 To learn more, contact a waste prevention and recycling specialist by email, call 503-846-3605.

-- Take your toxic trash year-round to Metro Central's Hazardous Waste Facilities seven days a week.
+- Take your household hazardous waste year-round to Metro Central's Hazardous Waste Facilities seven days a week.